csieflyman/springboot-openapi-postman/README.md

 # spring-postman
-Convert Spring Boot Controllers to a Postman Collection for REST API Automated Testing
-## This tool can help you...
 * Convert spring boot controllers to a postman collection automatically to reduce effort in writing API test and ensure test cases are up-to-date.
 * Integrate gradle with Node.js script provider a convenient way to run test for developers
 * Run newman for each folder of the collection in parallel to reduce execution time.